sparks-baird/mat_discover/README.md

 <sup>Bulk modulus values overlaid on DensMAP densities (cropped).</sup>

-We describe the DiSCoVeR algorithm, how to install `mat_discover`, and basic usage (e.g.
-`fit`/`predict`, custom or built-in datasets, adaptive design).
+We describe the DiSCoVeR algorithm, how to install `mat_discover`, and basic usage (`fit`/`predict`, custom or built-in datasets, adaptive design, and cluster plots).
 [Interactive plots](https://mat-discover.readthedocs.io/en/latest/figures.html) for several types of
 Pareto front plots are available via [the `mat_discover` documentation](https://mat-discover.readthedocs.io/en/latest/).
 We also describe how to contribute, what to do if you run into bugs or have questions, and citation information.
 The [`mat_discover` docs](https://mat-discover.readthedocs.io/en/latest/) have more, such as [examples](https://mat-discover.readthedocs.io/en/latest/examples.html) (including a [teaching example](https://mat-discover.readthedocs.io/en/latest/examples.html#bare-bones)), the [interactive figures](https://mat-discover.readthedocs.io/en/latest/figures.html#figures) mentioned, and the [Python API](https://mat-discover.readthedocs.io/en/latest/modules.html).